Simmons Bank Liberty Stadium: History

+On January 9, 2024, the City of Memphis transferred ownership of the stadium to the University of Memphis and contributed $120 million to renovations of the stadium, with an additional $50 million coming from FedEx chairman Fred Smith, and $50 million from the university.
+The renovations include the destruction and replacement of the west side tower and most of the west side of the bowl, new premium seating, renovating the east side suites, and updating hospitality spaces around the stadium.
+Permanent seating capacity will be reduced to approximately 50,000 upon completion of the project.

 Tenants

 Major tenants

 Since its opening, the stadium has hosted the Memphis Tigers football team from the University of Memphis.
 Before this, the team had spent 29 seasons at Crump Stadium.
 It was not the first time the team had played at the fairgrounds; before playing at Crump, the team had played two seasons there at a former park.
 As of the start of the 2006 season, the team had a 130-106-7 record at the stadium.

 Also since its opening, the stadium has hosted the Liberty Bowl game.
-It annually hosts teams from the SEC and Big 12 conference.
+It annually hosts teams from the SEC and Big 12 Conferences, with the American Athletic Conference as an alternate if neither conference can fulfill its bowl allotment.
+In the past, the winner of the Commander in Chief's Trophy, the Conference USA champion, and the Mountain West Conference champion have all been awarded automatic bids.

-Since 2006, the second bid has gone to a team from the SEC, setting up an all-Southern bowl game.
-As of 2010, the SEC has the right to override the Conference USA champion and instead replace them with an opponent from the Big East Conference, now the American Athletic Conference.
-At the same time, the PapaJohns.com Bowl was given the option of a Conference USA team instead of a Big East team.
-They chose not to do this for the first year of this arrangement, allowing C-USA champions UCF to play Georgia.

-The stadium is also the host of the "Southern Heritage Classic", a game between two historically black schools, Jackson State University and Tennessee State University.
+The stadium is also the host of the "Southern Heritage Classic", a game between two historically black schools, University of Arkansas at Pine Bluff and Tennessee State University.
 The stadium also has hosted home games of the Tennessee Vols, Ole Miss Rebels, and Mississippi State Bulldogs.

 The Memphis Express of the Alliance of American Football played in the stadium for its sole season in 2019.

-The Memphis Showboats of the United States Football League will play in the stadium in 2023.
-The Houston Gamblers will play there as a hub team.
+The Memphis Showboats of the United Football League play in the stadium.
+The Houston Gamblers will played there as a hub team in 2023.